30 + Awesome Things You Should Be Doing At Home To Keep Your Sanity Intact

 While the entire world seems frozen in time, stuck inside the walls of our homes, people everywhere are searching for ways to keep their sanity and stay calm.

-For our family of five living in a fifth floor apartment in Barcelona , each day brings about new challenges.
+For our family of five living in a fifth floor apartment in Barcelona, each day brings about new challenges.
 Our children are 8, 6 and 3 so they aren’t totally independent yet.
 Which means I’m constantly being beckoned for help.
 It’s mentally and physically draining!

 And while all I really feel like doing by the end of the day is laying down for a big nap, I know that won’t pay off in the long-run.
 It took me two weeks in quarantine to realize my low energy levels and poor eating habits were due to the lack of exercise I was getting.
 And that needed to change!

 I’ve never considered myself a “gym rat” and don’t love working out at home.
 But being confined to my apartment these last two weeks made me realize I had two choices.
 To either continue eating junk, gaining half a pound a day and feeling crummy each morning.
 Or start working out at home.
+And one of the best things to get hold off , to make the most of the fitness regime at home, is a portable treadmill.

 I started basic with using everyday items around the house.
 A chair became my new squat partner.
 My stairwell turned into a great cardio workout.
 And turns out, carrying my three year old around while lunging really works those glutes!